Index

 Additionally, the RFC states that a DNS query of a hostname found in an MX record must not yield more than 10 A or AAAA records.

 If a DNS PTR query (reverse-DNS lookup) yields more than 10 results, only the first 10 results are to be used.
-Please note that the use of the SPF ptr mechanism is strongly discouraged, and should not be used.
+Note: the SPF ptr mechanism is considered insecure, it should no longer be used.

 We have a separate article where the SPF lookup limit is explained.